 As a cross-cutting finding, the thesis articulates three roles for mediators in temporary use: they broker the collaboration and partnerships between actors, negotiate structural conditions and build capabilities for temporary use.
 Overall, the thesis highlights socio-political aspects of professional work concerning urban development today.
 Thus, it provides relevant knowledge for municipalities and practitioners aiming to advance sustainable, inclusive and adaptable forms of urban development.

 Hella conducted the doctoral research at the Sustainable design research group NODUS at Aalto University, Department of Design.

-The research is funded partly by Kone Foundation and partly by Aalto University.
+The doctoral research was funded partly by Kone Foundation and partly by Aalto university.

 A full list of Hella Hernberg’s research publications here.